jassics/security-study-plan/genai-security-study-plan.md

 4. Understanding of GenAI from GRC perspective
 5. Knowledge of different GenAI security frameworks
 6. AI enabled Threat Modeling or Threat Modeling of AI systems
-7. LLM safety, LLM Guardrails, Responsible AI, AI ethic etc.
+7. Good grip on LLM safety, LLM Guardrails, Responsible AI, AI ethic etc.

-It would help you in your current work or finding a new work using GenAI security skills.
+It would help you in your current work as well as finding a new work using GenAI security skills.

 Note: I am not writing anything that would require core AI/ML skills.
 It's all are done after keeping security focus in mind.

 > [!IMPORTANT]
 > This field is still evolving, so our repo would too!
 Stay tuned!

-## Organizational Capabilities After 6-9 Months
+## Organizational Capabilities that you can be job ready after going through mentioned study plan

 ### Security Assessments & Audits
-- Conduct comprehensive GenAI security assessments using OWASP LLM Top 10 framework
+- Conduct comprehensive GenAI security assessments using [OWASP LLM Top 10 framework](https://genai.owasp.org/)
 - Perform LLM application penetration testing and vulnerability assessments
 - Audit RAG (Retrieval Augmented Generation) implementations for security risks
 - Evaluate prompt injection and jailbreaking vulnerabilities